 Sexually Transmitted Diseases (STDs) are a fact of life when you're dating.
-Being smart and careful can reduce your chances of getting one.
+It's important to learn about the most common and recognizable STDs like HPV, syphilis, gonorrhea, herpes and HIV along with the rules on how to stay safe in the dating world.
+Being smart and careful can reduce your chances of getting an STD.

 STDs are easier to avoid if you know how they're transmitted.
 Recognizing the symptoms can also help keep you safe.
 Here are some of the most common STDs:

 Syphilis is transmitted by direct contact with a syphilis sore, also called a "chancre."
 Chancres are found most often on the genitals or anus, inside the rectum, on the lips or in the mouth.
 They appear within a few weeks of infection (on average, about 21 days).
 They're usually small, firm, and painless, although sometimes they do hurt.
 An infected person can have one or several chancres.
 Treatment for syphilis is simple.
 Penicillin will cure it.
 Other antibiotics are available for people with allergies to penicillin.
 Without treatment, syphilis stays in the body and can cause very serious illness years after the original infection.